Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless Sensor Network: Introduction

-Considering the intricate nature of the distance-dependent noise model, existing research has predominantly focused on two primary aspects: the sensor placement problem and the target node localization problem.
+Considering the intricate nature of the localization problem with the distance-dependent noise model, existing research has predominantly focused on two primary aspects: the sensor placement problem and the target node localization problem.
 In addressing the sensor placement problem, a common approach involves maximizing the Fisher Information Matrix (FIM) or minimizing the Cramer-Rao Lower Bound (CRLB) through strategically placing sensors that leverage different measurements, including range, bearing, received signal strength (RSS) \cite{ConstrainedLiangGRSL16}, angle of arrival (AoA) \cite{AccessOptimalWang19}, time of arrival (ToA) \cite{FormationYanCL14}, and time difference of arrival (TDoA) \cite{HuangTWC15Source}.
 These endeavors aim to optimize sensor configurations to enhance the accuracy of localization outcomes.
-In the target node localization problem with distance-dependent noise, research efforts have been directed towards developing effective algorithms.
+In the target node localization problem with distance-dependent noise, research efforts have been directed toward developing effective algorithms.
 In \cite{HuangTWC15Source}, an iterative reweighted generalized least square (IRGLS) localization algorithm was proposed for target node localization.
-However, to mitigate potential divergence issues and reduce computational complexity, the proposed algorithm approximated the weighted covariance matrix by neglecting correlations between its elements, which imposes limitations on its overall localization performance.
-Another significant contribution is presented in \cite{WCLLiRobust21}, where the target node localization problem is addressed along with consideration for sensor location uncertainties.
-This work introduces a two-stage maximum likelihood-Gaussian message passing algorithm (ML-GMP) that transforms distance-dependent noise into distance-independent noise.
-The ML-GMP algorithm is then employed to estimate the target node location, offering a robust solution to the challenges posed by the distance-dependent noise model.
-Furthermore, research studies such as \cite{NoncooperativeIoT20Li, LiTVTCooperative22} have investigated the application of belief propagation-based localization and target tracking algorithms in the mobile target node tracking with autonomous underwater vehicles (AUVs).
+However, to mitigate potential divergence issues and reduce computational complexity, the proposed algorithm approximated the weighted covariance matrix by neglecting correlations between its elements, which imposes limitations on its overall localization performance and convergences.
+Another work is presented in \cite{WCLLiRobust21}, where the target node localization problem is addressed along with consideration for sensor location uncertainties.
+This work introduces a two-stage maximum likelihood-Gaussian message passing algorithm (ML-GMP) that transforms distance-dependent noise into distance-independent noise leveraging the maximum likelihood estimator with a high signal-to-noise ratio (SNR).
+Then the GMP algorithm is employed to estimate the target node location, offering a robust solution to the challenges posed by the distance-dependent noise model.
+Furthermore, research studies such as \cite{NoncooperativeIoT20Li, LiTVTCooperative22} have investigated the application of belief propagation-based localization and target tracking algorithms in mobile target node tracking with autonomous underwater vehicles (AUVs).
 These efforts presented the various approaches and methodologies employed to address challenges associated with distance-dependent noise in the localization and tracking of mobile targets.